alakajam-team/alakajam/articles/kajam-rules.md

 Kajam rules

+> This is a draft.
+Rules might change by the start of the 1st Kajam.

 *Kajam* are month-long competitions in which people make a video game from scratch, focusing each time on a different, specific aspect of game making chosen by its host.
 They are perfect to learn, experiment and improve your gamedev skills.

 ## Divisions